 The Fund Units are offered to Accredited Investors only.
 The Fund Units are conditionally offered if, as and when subscriptions are accepted by the Fund and subject to prior sale.
 There is no minimum or maximum offering.
 Subscriptions for Fund Units will be received by the Fund subject to rejection or allotment in whole or in part and the right is reserved to close the subscription books at any time without notice.
-Fund Units are offered on a continuous basis with closings generally occurring on the last Business Day of each calendar month, with settlement expected to occur on or about 15 Business Days from the closing date.
+Fund Units are offered on a continuous basis with closings generally occurring on each Business Day of every month, with settlement expected to occur on or about 2 Business Days from the closing date, or such other dates as the Manager may determine.
 In offering the Fund Units, the Fund will be relying on the Accredited Investor exemptions from the prospectus requirements of securities laws in the various provinces and territories of Canada.